ruidan/Unsupervised-Aspect-Extraction/README.md

 python word2vec.py
 python preprocess.py
 ```
-in code/.
+respectively in code/ .
 The preprocessed files and trained word embeddings for each domain will be saved in a folder preprocessed_data/.

 ## Train
-Go to code/ and type the following command for training:
+Under code/ and type the following command for training:
 ```
 THEANO_FLAGS="device=gpu0,floatX=float32" python train.py \
 --emb ../preprocessed_data/$domain/w2v_embedding \